ruby-rice/rice/doc/tutorial.rst

 Note that we use ``mkmf-rice`` instead of ``mkmf``.
 This ensures that the extension will be linked with the standard C++ library and allows access to the Rice header files.

 .. note::
   For advanced users - instead of using mkmf-rice you can use your own build system such as CMake.
 In this case you may prefer to download the Rice header file, `rice.hpp <https://github.com/ruby-rice/rice/blob/master/include/rice/rice.hpp>`_, from github and directly include it in your source tree.
-See the :ref:cmake section for more information.
+See the :ref:`cmake` section for more information.

 Next we create our extension and save it to ``test.cpp``: